CutieDaisy/notes/christian-theology/The Multiple Functions of The Sacraments.md

 - **Testament Concept**: In his 1520 work, Luther explained that a testament involves the death of the testator, a promise of inheritance, and the identification of heirs.
 - **Christ's Testament**: Christ's words during the Last Supper ("This is my body...
 This is my blood...") are seen as His testament, promising or assuring forgiveness of sins and designating believers as heirs.

-- **Testament Concept**: Luther emphasized that a testament involves promises that become effective after the death of the testator.
+- **Testament Concept**: According Luther a testament involves promises that become effective after the death of the testator, and that
-- **There three Key Points** the Eucharist liturgy demonstrates:
+- There are three Key Points the Eucharist liturgy demonstrates:
   1. Affirms the promises of grace and forgiveness.
   2. Identifies the recipients of these promises.
   3. Declares the death of the one who made these promises.